Investor Solutions Working Group

 There is a clear interconnectedness between end-investors and Securities Services providers.
 End-investors invest via various distribution channels – such as asset managers, fund managers and online wealth-distribution platforms.
 These intermediaries provide Securities Services providers with transactional information.
 In return, Securities Services providers supply data and reports back to the distribution channels for onward provision to the end-investor clients.

-As outlined in the 2024 Future of Securities Services paper, the last four years have seen significant changes in investor behaviour resulting from macroeconomic and technological upheavals.
-Given this interconnectedness, the Securities Services industry is also impacted by the drivers of change faced by investors.
+Given this interconnectedness, the Securities Services industry is also impacted by the drivers of change faced by investors, which have been significant in recent years.
 In order to be able to provide the services that these investors – and more specifically end-investors – are looking for, the Securities Services industry needs to understand end-investor requirements, the challenges faced by investors when investing and, in particular, any issues that may deter investment.

 ISSA has therefore created an Investor Solutions WG.
-This WG will look to provide educational and informational tools to assist ISSA members, distribution channels and end-investors design solutions that meet the investors’ needs.
+This WG will seek to better understand barriers to improvements and innovation and provide educational and informational tools to assist ISSA members, distribution channels and end-investors design solutions that meet the investors’ needs.

 Scope

-• Outlining the information flow between the end-investor and Securities Services provider
+- Outlining the life-cycle between the end-investor and Securities Services provider

 Out of scope for the WG will be: